College of the Atlantic: History

 The College of the Atlantic was conceived by Mount Desert Island residents who wanted to stimulate the island's economy during the off-season, when revenue from tourism declined, by forming a year-round, four-year institution of higher education.

 In 1968, James Gower, a Catholic priest and peace activist, and his former football teammate from Bar Harbor High School, businessman Les Brewer, conceived the idea for the College of the Atlantic.
 Brewer and Gower founded the school in 1969, when the school of human ecology was granted temporary approval on June 23, 1969, by the Maine State Board of Education.
 Three other Mount Desert residents helped establish the college: Bernard K. "Sonny" Cough, Richard Lewis and Robert Smith.
 Edward Kaelber, then assistant dean at Harvard Graduate School of Education, became the first president and was joined in 1970 by Melville P. Cote as assistant to the President and Director of Admissions and Student Affairs.

 Gower proposed "Acadia Peace College" as the original name for the school, though this was rejected in favor of the College of the Atlantic.
 The College of the Atlantic began offering its first classes in 1972 with an enrollment of just 32 students.
 The institution had about 300 students for the 2012–13 school year.
 The College of the Atlantic offers only one academic major: human ecology.
 Gower helped create the curriculum for the college and its academic programs.

 The majority of the campus was purchased for $1 from the Oblate Fathers of Mary Immaculate Seminary, who used the site as a monastery.
 Parts of the campus were also donated by the family of co-founder Bernard Cough.

 Academics

 The school's curriculum is based on human ecology and all first-year students are required to take an introductory course in human ecology.
 Other requirements include two courses in each focus area (Environmental Studies, Arts and Design, Human Studies), one quantitative reasoning course, one history course, and one course that involves extensive writing.
 The intention is for students to explore and integrate ideas from different disciplines and to construct their own understanding of human ecology.
 With its focus on interdisciplinary learning, College of the Atlantic does not have distinct departments, and all faculty members consider themselves human ecologists in addition to their formal specialization.

-As a graduation requirement, all students must complete a term-long senior project and a human ecology essay in their final year, in addition to a mandatory internship sometime within their four years.
-For this senior project, students decide the methods and content which are then submitted for approval by their academic advisors.
-Projects are diverse and have included computer programs, scientific papers, ethnographic research, theatrical productions, educational curricula, novels, art exhibits, books of letters, garden renovations, and music compilations.